“What are AI agents?”… if these new, autonomous AI tools have caught your attention, you’re not alone.

 • Semantic memory: Only remembers general information available in its database.

-When you ask a query or give information, the AI agents are intelligent enough to assess the importance of the data and then decide which memory to store it in.4
+When you ask a query or give information, the tools are intelligent enough to assess the importance of the data and then decide which memory to store it in.2

 Agent Program